Our Essential Services

 Don’t expect too much hierarchy.
 New Zealand’s working culture is fairly informal.
 It gives room for employees of every level to contribute with ideas and feedback – in fact, you are expected to do so no matter what position you hold in the company.

-Generally, there are fewer employees per organization.
-This means you may have more responsibilities within a company and can be expected to perform a wider range of tasks related to your role.
-This is why it is important to be flexible and open-minded in order to do well in New Zealand’s working environment.
+Having fewer employees per organization means you may have more responsibilities within a company and may be expected to perform a wider range of tasks related to your role.
+It is important to be flexible and open-minded in order to do well in New Zealand’s working environment.

 This also means you are close to senior employees and decision-makers.
 This presents a good opportunity to have more influence in the organization and possibly progress faster in your career.